 SERVING AND STORAGE

-Serve the cake at room temperature.
+Serve the Chocolate Sheet Cake at room temperature.
 Store the cake at a moderate room temperature overnight (preferably in a cake box or covered with plastic).

 Wrap leftovers loosely in plastic and store for up to 4 days.